7thLucas/full-app-6a434-4d284-4838/_doc/product-overview.md

-Build me a community-driven digital platform and mobile application for a sustainable water brand, including membership management, customer engagement, carbon credit tracking, and future Web3 integration.
+# Product Overview — Sustainable Water Brand Community Platform

-Details:
+> Single source of truth for the product.
+Working name: **TBD** (to be set during onboarding/branding).
+A community-driven membership platform for a sustainability-focused bottled/drinking water brand.

-1. Business Overview & Vision
+## What it is

-the company's vision of building a sustainability-focused water brand supported by a digital community platform.
+A community-driven digital platform (web + mobile) that turns a sustainable water brand's customers into a loyal, self-growing community.
+Customers register as members, verify their purchases, invite friends, and earn rewards — building repeat purchase and word-of-mouth growth around a sustainability value proposition.

-The platform aims to:
+## The core insight (strategic scope)

-Build and manage a loyal customer community.
+A consumer water brand lives or dies on **repeat purchase and word-of-mouth**, not on technology novelty.
+The compounding engine is the **membership + referral community core**: register → verify purchase → invite friends → earn rewards.
+Carbon-credit tracking and Web3 tokenization are genuine differentiators, but they only have meaning once the community exists.
-Reward customers for sustainable consumption habits.
+So they are staged as later phases, kept visible on the blueprint, and not part of the launch MVP.

-Track water consumption and environmental impact.
+## Launch MVP (Phase 1) — the build

-Enable future integration with carbon credit programs and Web3 ecosystems.
+The first app focuses on the membership ecosystem:

-The product launch is currently targeted for October, subject to final approvals.
+- **Member registration** — customers sign up and join the community.

-2. Community Membership System
+- **Purchase verification** — validate membership eligibility / reward actions from proof of purchase.
-The initial phase will focus on establishing a membership ecosystem where:
+- **Referral & invitations** — members invite new users; both sides earn rewards or incentives.
-Customers can register as community members.
+- **Loyalty & rewards** — points/incentives for sustainable consumption and community growth.
-Members may invite new users and receive rewards or incentives.
+- **Customer engagement** — a member home that surfaces rewards, referrals, and community status.

-Loyalty and referral mechanisms can be implemented to encourage community growth.
+## Future phases (staged, not in launch MVP)

-Purchase verification can be used to validate membership eligibility.
+- **Sustainability tracking** — track individual water consumption and environmental impact.
-The concept is inspired by community-driven membership programs while maintaining a sustainability-focused value proposition.
+- **Carbon-saving contributions** — measure and validate environmental impact; calculate carbon savings.

-3. Sustainability & Carbon Credit Concept
+- **Tokenized rewards / Web3** — convert validated sustainability data into digital rewards or tokenized assets.
-The long-term vision of incorporating sustainability metrics into the platform, including:
+- **Ecosystem integrations** — potential tie-ins with health applications and insurance ecosystems.

-Tracking individual water consumption data.
+## Target market

-Measuring and validating environmental impact.
+- Urban professionals in **Indonesia**.
-Calculating carbon-saving contributions.
+- Health-conscious, active-lifestyle consumers.
-Converting validated sustainability data into digital rewards or tokenized assets in future phases.
+- Digital-native users already comfortable with subscription and digital platforms.
-Potential integration with health-related applications and insurance ecosystems was also discussed as part of future expansion opportunities.
+- People who care about sustainability and environmental initiatives.

-4. Target Market
+## Branding & design

-The primary target audience includes:
+- Brand identity assets prepared; logo and visual guidelines available.
-Urban professionals in Indonesia.
+- Primary palette: **blue tones**, aligned with water and sustainability themes.
-Consumers with active and health-conscious lifestyles.
+- Tone: clean, modern, optimistic, sustainability-forward.

-Digital-native users already familiar with subscription and digital platforms.
+## Timeline

-Individuals interested in sustainability and environmental initiatives.
+- Product launch targeted for **October**, subject to final approvals.

-5. Branding & Design
+## Strategic principles

-Brand identity assets have been prepared.
+- Launch on the community flywheel (membership + referral), not on Web3.
-Logo and visual guidelines are available.
+- Keep the full sustainability/Web3 vision visible as staged goals so the brand story stays whole.
-Brand colors primarily utilize blue tones aligned with sustainability and water-related themes.
+- Verified, real actions (purchases, referrals) are the operations that matter — not signups or page views alone.